JohnTeBrown/Kronos-Moderation-System-/README.md

 * Change `DebugMode` at the end of the `data` table to the desired value (e.g. `DebugMode = false`)

 * Official Kronos Loader: [SOON]
+* Official In-game Kronos Loader: <https://www.roblox.com/library/12311215643/Kronos-Loader>
 * Official MainModule: <https://create.roblox.com/marketplace/asset/12295560471/MainModule>

+The In-game loader can be inserted using the developer console or a serverside using require()

 ### Reference
 Kronos Is Basically Adonis, Checkout the adonis docs if you get stuck!